Mythus-Z/Roblox-Combat-System/GUIDES.md

 ### AnimationController Overview

 The `AnimationController` manages all character animations on the client using a **slot-based** system.
 This prevents animation conflicts between movement, attacks, and hit reactions while ensuring smooth transitions.
+It also supports animations for all sort of default movements.

 **Key Features:**
 - Pre-caches all weapon-related animations on equip to avoid runtime `LoadAnimation` calls during combat.